-If the flight application prompts "Please calibrate compass", please follow the steps below to calibrate it.
+If the flight application displays a warning alert "Compass needs calibration, please calibrate before flight.", please follow the steps below to calibrate it.

 - The compass is very easy to be affected by electromagnetic interference.
 Electromagnetic interference may lead to compass errors and degradation in flight quality. - Please choose an open outdoor area for calibration. - During calibration, please stay away from areas with a strong magnetic field or large metal objects, such as magnetic ore mines, parking lots, construction areas with underground reinforcing steel bars, underground areas, or locations near overhead power transmission lines. - During calibration, do not carry ferromagnetic materials or metal objects on your person, such as mobile phones and watches. - During the calibration process, please stay away from charged objects and ensure the aircraft fly 1.5 meters above the ground. - During the calibration process, please do not turn off the power of the aircraft or start the motors.